-It's going to take brains and brawn to overcome next year's Ryder Cup course.
-With a year to go, we played it to find out how just how tough it will be
+It's going to take brains and brawn to overcome this year's Ryder Cup course.
+We played it to find out how just how tough it will be

 If golf courses were fit to feature in the Louvre, Le National's Albatros course would take pride of place among the Raphaels and Da Vincis.